kadzber/parcellTracker/README.md

-for api aproach use live server and for webscraping aproach lunch the python file using python paczki.py
+for api aproach use live server and for webscraping aproach launch the python file using python paczki.py